 The Walter Sisulu Botanical Garden is not something one would expect to see in the greater Johannesburg area.
 Situated below the dramatic, 200-metre-high cliffs of the Roodekrans Ridge in the West Rand, the beautiful expansive garden is like a lush oasis amid the concrete structures.
-Established in 1982, it is one of South Africa’s nine National Botanical Gardens.
-The Garden have been voted the best place to get back to nature in Gauteng for 9 years in a row.
+It was voted the best place to get back to nature in Gauteng for 9 years in a row.

 I had last been there when my kids were toddlers, which was a very long time ago.
 For the past few months, we had been wanting to go there for a picnic and we finally got an opportunity during the school holidays.
 It was a hot day but the weather inside the garden was cooler, and perfect for a picnic.

-As we parked our car, we were greeted by porters who offered to take our “luggage” for us on their trolleys, to a picnic spot for R20.
+As we parked our car, we were greeted by porters who offered to take our “luggage” for us on their trolleys, to a picnic spot for a small fee.
 We took up the offer, paid the entrance fees and found ourselves a nice shady spot with benches.
 After a good meal, we set off to explore the gardens.

 As the garden is a conservation area, balls, bats, frisbees, skateboards, braais, pets etc are not allowed.

 We had a lovely family outing at the gardens and left feeling relaxed.
-It felt as though we had been somewhere far away from Johannesburg.
+It felt as though we had been somewhere far away from the city.

-For more information and current prices, visit the Walter Sisulu Botanical Garden website.
-Pensioners can visit free on Tuesdays.
+For more information, visit the Walter Sisulu Botanical Garden.